random532/brut/README.md

    - create file systems<br>

 Q: What are the dependencies?<br>
-A: It uses gtk3. "pkg install gtk3" is recommended.
+A: It uses gtk3. "pkg install gtk3" is recommended.<br>
    Other than that, it only uses system tools (e.g. geom, gpart, newfs).<br>

 Q: How do you install xdisk?<br>
 A: Install as a port:<br>